edgelesssys/contrast/docs/docs/features-limitations.md

 ## Availability

 - **Platform support**: At present, Contrast is exclusively available on Azure AKS, supported by the [Confidential Container preview for AKS](https://learn.microsoft.com/en-us/azure/confidential-computing/confidential-containers-on-aks-preview).
 Expansion to other cloud platforms is planned, pending the availability of necessary infrastructure enhancements.
-- **Bare metal support**: Support for running Contrast on bare metal Kubernetes will be available soon for AMD SEV and Intel TDX.
+- **Bare-metal support**: Support for running [Contrast on bare-metal Kubernetes](getting-started/bare-metal.md) is available for AMD SEV-SNP and Intel TDX.

 ## Kubernetes features